ZeroTrustAccess/Cyber/README.md

 ## .goals

--Work From Home
+- Work From Home
--Financially Support My Family
+- Financially Support My Family
--Work in Technology
+- Work in Technology

 I currently work as a *technician* for a well-known Fortune 500 that is currently poised as the "Leading Essential Home Services Platform".
 Basically, Home Security + Smart Home.